Ultimate Guide to Booking a Shinkansen for Families in Japan 2025

 Want help choosing which cities to visit by bullet train?
 Compare Tokyo, Kyoto, and Osaka for families, and discover which one fits your family’s style best.

-What to Expect Onboard with Kids
+What It’s Like Onboard the Shinkansen with Kids

 Shinkansen trains are thoughtfully designed.
 Here’s what makes them family-friendly: